201 KAR 42:035. Application process, exam, and curriculum requirements.

 (2) All applicants shall submit a recent background check performed by the Federal Bureau of Investigation.
 The required background check shall be applied for within the ninety (90) days preceding the date of submission of the application for licensure to the board.

 Section 5.
 Appeals.
 (1) Upon initial review, the board shall make a preliminary determination with respect to an application.
 Preliminary determinations shall be non-final determinations until:

 (a) A final decision is rendered subsequent to an administrative hearing conducted pursuant to KRS Chapter 13B;

 (b) Settlement of the matter by informal proceedings is accomplished; or

-(c) The time for appeal under Section 2(5) of this administrative regulation has expired.
+(c) The time for appeal under subsection (2) of this section has expired.

 (2) An applicant may appeal a preliminary determination denying his or her licensure application by requesting a hearing in accordance with KRS 309.362(4).
-In order to request a hearing, the applicant shall file a notice of appeal that is received by the board within thirty (30) days of the date of the letter informing the applicant of the preliminary determination of denial.
+In order to request a hearing, the applicant shall file a notice of appeal in writing by certified mail that is received by the board within thirty (30) days of the date of the letter informing the applicant of the preliminary determination of denial.

 Section 6.
 Incorporation by Reference.
 (1) The "Application for Licensure as a Massage Therapist", September 2015, is incorporated by reference.